Alberto-Rodriguez-Martinez/statistical-signal-processing/README_simple_workflow.md

 - Each notebook should include a small top code cell that:
   - makes `codigo` importable in Binder and local sessions, and
   - in Google Colab it automatically fetches the latest `codigo/` from GitHub for the session.
-- This keeps things simple for students: they don't need to use git or installs to read/run the helper code.
+- This keeps things simple for students: you don't need to use git or installs to read/run the helper code.

 How to run notebooks (pick one)